-In 2013, CCH is active in the Fight for 15, Chicago’s effort in the national movement to raise hourly wages for fast food and retail workers to $15 an hour.
+In 2014, CCH remains active in the Fight for 15, Chicago’s effort in the national movement to raise hourly wages for fast food and retail workers to $15 an hour.
 Senior Organizer Dollie Brewer helps mobilize people who are homeless and at-risk.
-In 2012, the city of Chicago reported that 13% of shelter residents were employed.
-This data did not include the share of homeless workers who must live doubled-up with others (per the U.S. Conference of Mayors 2012 report).
+In 2013, the city of Chicago reported that 12% of shelter residents were employed.
+This data did not include the share of homeless workers who must live doubled-up with others (per the U.S. Conference of Mayors 2013 report).

 In 2010, the Jobs Project proposed and helped design Put Illinois to Work, a subsidized state-run program that employed more than 27,300 people over nine months.
 Funded with federal stimulus and state grants, Put Illinois to Work was developed by CCH in partnership with several state and non-profit agencies, including the Illinois Department of Human Services.

 CCH proposed Put Illinois to Work based on a national model it had advocated in partnership with the Center for Community Change in Washington, D.C.
 Put Illinois to Work employed low-income parents and youth in $10-an-hour jobs for 30 to 40 hours per week.

 For more information about the Jobs Project, contact Community Organizer Jim Picchetti at (312) 641-4140.

 Photo by Betsy Neely, Avalanche in B Photography